 In the case of a pension, HMRC will issue a revised tax code for the provider to apply to future payments.

 However, where an individual is taking their pension fund as a lump sum, it is possible that they may not have any ongoing income against which the additional tax can be offset.
-In this case the individual has 2 options:
+In this case the individual has two options:

 You will note from this that individuals who intend to make further lump sum withdrawals and/or take income in the current tax year are expected to wait until HMRC issue the revised tax code.
 This is why there is no form which covers this situation.